 Arcology - Text by Anders Sandberg, Trent Shipley, and M. Alan Kazlev A planned, building/ neighborhood/ city that is integrated into the landscape and enables the inhabitants to live holistic lives, integrating work and play.
 Arcology designs are fully 3-dimensional, mega-structure cities which can in theory achieve much greater efficiencies, and promote more social interaction than 2-dimensional cities, while using far less land and consuming fewer resources.

 Autonomous Agent - Text by M. Alan Kazlev In general, an ai or aioid that has limited perception of its environment but is still able to process information to calculate an action so as to be able to perform a task or seek a goal.

-Bacca - Text by Anders Sandberg Family of crops derived from the tobacco plant through gengineering during the interplanetary era and later.
+Bacca - Text by Anders Sandberg Family of crops derived from the tobacco plant through gengineering during the Solsys Era and later.
 Designed for use in space hydroponics, different strains produce livestock feed, vegetables, drugs and decorative flowers.
-Especially common is Qianxuesen, a bacca vegetable eaten by terragen bionts boiled or mashed.
+Especially common is Qianxuesen, a bacca vegetable eaten, generally either boiled or mashed, by terragen bionts.